Why Egypt is and important country for the human's history | Egypt Tours Club

 Field Ancient Egyptian use Visible travel example

 Geometry Designing pyramids, tombs, temples and sacred spaces.
-Giza Pyramids, Saqqara, Karnak Temple.
+Pyramids of Giza Tours and Karnak Temple Tours

 Surveying Measuring land after Nile flood cycles.
 Nile Valley agriculture and temple estates.

 Alignment Orienting monuments and sacred architecture.
-Giza Plateau and temple axes.
+Giza Plateau, Karnak and temple axes.

 Administration Calculating taxes, grain stores and labor supplies.
 Papyri, inscriptions and museum collections.